vivian-ng/Hardware/MRR_ESP_3DP/README.md

 ## Flashing firmware

 - You should be able to flash firmware through the USB port.
 For those familiar with ESP8266, the CH340 chip has been configured to use the "nodemcu" method of enabling the ESP32 for flashing.
+Depending on your operating system, you may need to install drivers for the CH340.
+Please use Google or another search engine to find the right CH340 driver for your operating system.
 - To flash firmware by directly connecting to TX/RX pins, you will need to hold down the "BOOT" button when flashing firmware to pull GPIO0 to GND.
 - "EN" button can be used to reset the board.